:::

 ISTA Certificates can be issued only by accredited laboratories having seed testing methods included in their scope of accreditation.

 Application forms are obtainable from the ISTA Secretariat.
 In order to obtain accreditation duly completed application forms must be lodged with the ISTA Secretariat.
-The applicant must meet the required organisational and other requirements outlined in this Standard, show competence by successfully completing the pre-accreditation proficiency testing, and demonstrate competence during the on-site assessment of the laboratory’s facilities by auditors appointed by the ISTA Executive Committee.
+The applicant must meet the requirements outlined in this Standard, show competence by successfully completing the pre-accreditation proficiency testing, and demonstrate competence during the assessment of the candidate for accreditation/accredited member’s facilities by auditors appointed by the ISTA Head of the Accreditation and Technical Department.

-Applicants pay for the services rendered during the accreditation assessment (proficiency assessment, on-site assessment, and document evaluation), and pay an annual fee for being an accredited member of ISTA.
+Applicants pay for the services rendered during the accreditation assessment (i.e., proficiency assessment, on-site assessment, partially remote assessment or remote assessment in specific conditions, and evaluation of documents), and also pay an annual fee for being an accredited member of ISTA.

-ISTA accreditation is formally granted by ISTA after the Executive Committee has been satisfied that the accreditation process has been properly executed, and that the applicant laboratory has met the requirements of this Standard.
+ISTA accreditation is formally granted by ISTA after the Executive Committee is satisfied that the accreditation process has been properly executed, and that the candidate for accreditation/accredited member has met the requirements of this Standard.

 1. Purpose and scope

 1.3.
-Care has been taken to make the Standard suitable for laboratories in different countries, and to require only that which is necessary to ensure that test results are reliable.
+Care has been taken to make the Standard suitable for accredited members in different countries, and to require only that is necessary to ensure that test results are reliable.

 1.4.
 Only the English version of this Standard is official.

 1.5.
-It is the responsibility of the laboratory to carry out its work in such a way as to meet the requirements of ISTA.
+It is the responsibility of the accredited member to carry out its work in such a way as to meet the requirements of ISTA.

 2. Definitions